alphasoc/nfr/README.md

 ## Running NFR as a service

 ### Under Linux
 If you are using a current Linux distribution (e.g. RHEL7, Ubuntu 16), it will have [systemd](https://www.freedesktop.org/wiki/Software/systemd/) installed.
-Follow these steps as root to run NFR as a service:
+Follow these steps as root to run NFR as a service. *NOTE*: If you installed the Debian package, you can skip steps 1-3 below.

 1. Create the NFR configuration directory and copy `config.yml` and `scope.yml` into it